-This small flatland castle was built by the Oohara Clan, one of the major clans in the Koka Region.
-It is a square fortification protected by earthen ramparts on four sides with two koguchi (gates) on its northern and southern sides.
+Ohhara Castle is a yakatajiro protected by earthen ramparts on four sides with two koguchi (gates) on its northern and southern sides.
 In modern times, a third entrance has been opened up on the eastern side for vehicular entry.
 The earthen ramparts were ringed by a water moat on three sides (east, west, and north).
 It is now just a shallow dry moat.
 Looking at old maps and the layout of houses and roads today, it is surmised that the area around the castle may have also had a similar design to that of Ue Castle or Kuraji Castle.

 |Added to Jcastle